sancarn/vba-articles/articles/Why is VBA most dreaded.md

 ![_](./resources/reddit-2021-why-do-you-code-in-vba.png)

 From these data we can clearly see that the majority of people who use VBA do so mainly because they have no other choice.
 Many organisations run their entire business processes with Excel and when a little bit of automation is required VBA is usually \#1 on the list because it's something that IT departments haven't locked down and haven't provided a better alternative for.
-In business culture IT rarely will allow it's users to even create and query a database.
+In business culture IT rarely will allow its users to even create and query a database.
 This leads to even more data being trapped in Excel.

 In the business I currently work for, in the engineering division, we have access to a variety of technologies: